-I won’t lie to you, pushing through overwhelm isn’t easy.
-But there are ways of making it easier and my Ph.D. is proof it’s completely possible.
+I won’t lie to you – pushing through overwhelm isn’t easy.
+But there are ways of making it easier and my Ph.D. is proof it’s possible.

-I do promise you it gets easier with practice.
+I promise you it gets easier with practice.

 I don’t care that my former colleague didn’t finish his Ph.D.
 But I am sad he’s been denied discovering a Ph.D. can’t fix him.